Is your computer running slower than it used to? Is it acting up or misbehaving? What could be causing it?

 First, let's deal with malicious software.
 Depending on the nature of the malicious software, all you have to do to get infected is open an email, visit the wrong web site, connect to an infected network computer, open an infected file, it's not hard.

-- First things first - if your computer is in bad shape, you should back up all your important files on a disc cd-rom, dvd-rom, memory stick, external drive, or a backup service like Mozy or Carbonite.
-You don't want to risk loosing important or meaningful files.
-If you are unable to do this, because your computer is too far gone, either hire this out, or take a risk on loosing data.
-There is also Windows backup, backup software from various companies but best of all, inexpensive online backup services such as Mozy.com and Carbonite.com.
+- First things first - if your computer is in bad shape, you should back up all your important files on a disc cd-rom, dvd-rom, memory stick, external drive, or a backup service.
+You can also back up to the cloud, but I still don't trust it with sensitive information.
+You don't want to risk loosing important files.
+If you are unable to do this, because your computer is too far gone, either hire this out, If you need help contact us and we can do this for you.
+Or take a risk on loosing data - this can be a real disaster.
+There is also Windows backup, backup software from various companies but best of all, inexpensive online backup services such as Mozy.com and Carbonite.com

 - Use a good, up-to-date anti-virus (AV) program.
 Remember, even the best anti-virus program won't catch everything.
 Norton AV does a good job, but it is a resource hog (meaning it will slow you down on a daily basis).
 McAffe AV is often rated highly, but also uses a lot of memory, as do most AV programs.
-If you don't already have an AV program you like and want to keep, I recommend AVG Antivirus for three reasons: it seems to be as good as any other AV program out there, it requires much less memory to run, and it's free to home users!
-Check out their other free stuff wile you are there.
-They frequently release a new version, so keep on top of it.
+If you don't already have an AV program you like and want to keep, I recommend you go to PCMag. best AV software.
+Antivirus companies frequently release a new version, so keep on top of it.
 They will notify you when this happens.
 When they do look for the small print link for the free version unless you want to buy it.
-But be aware that you the free version comes with no support.
-If you want support, buy the software, it's not expensive.
-PC Tools AntiVirus is also a good option and it's always free!
+But be aware that you the free version comes with no support and annoying ads.
+If you want support, buy the software, it's not that expensive.

-- Before we go any further, be aware that some of the utility programs below (such as Spybot and AdAware) make significant changes to your system in attempting to disinfect it.
+- Before we go any further, be aware that some of the utility programs and malware software can make significant changes to your system in attempting to disinfect it.
 Whenever you use any utility program pay attention to the options you are presented with.
 If you are given a chance to "backup your registry" or create a "restore point" you should do it.
 This saves the configuration of your computer so you can go back to it if a major disaster happens.
 Also - always reboot when you are asked to, and always reboot every time you remove malicious software.
 Rebooting is like a good sleep, your computer will awake refreshed, working better.

 - You can also use Microsoft's Windows Defender which is free from microsoft - but it's a hog.